-Report any change of address or telephone number to the Payroll Office (Josh Ochs - jochs@capitalcc.edu) AND Amy Lemire (alemire@capitalcc.edu).
+Report any change of address or telephone number to the Payroll Office (Josh Ochs - jochs@capitalcc.edu) AND Ryan Pierson (rpierson@capitalcc.edu).
 We appreciate your cooperation in keeping these records accurate.

 Smoking

 Smoking is not permitted in the building.
 Capital Community College has become a smoke-free workplace.